As a “birth” mother (natural mother), I want society, but more importantly the Church to see into the window of our world.

 The picture below is the former location for Circle of Love Maternity Home.
 COL is a non-profit run by adoptive mother Julie Samaniego, MS LMFT, in Wichita, KS.
 It is not licensed in adoption.
 It has most recently been relocated to 4 apartment units donated by another local non-profit called Carpenter’s Place in Wichita, KS.
 (This is not an image of Carpenter’s Place.
 I just thought the former home was really pretty.)

 You explain that you’re interested in either learning more about adoption or you’re seemingly determined as of now that adoption is your preferable option.
 Pregnancy is typically 40 weeks; nearly 10 months.
 That’s a lot of time to waver on a profound decision.
 You’re 9 weeks pregnant.
 (I’m using real scenarios that I have loads of screenshots for, but to save the eye, I’ll mesh them into our hypothetical) If you move in today, that gives you nearly 30 weeks under the tutelage of Circle of Love Maternity Home.
-Some might call this support, some might call it isolation.
+Some might call this support, some might call it grooming.
 I don’t mind leaving that to the eye of the beholder.
 But you are in crisis and looking for guidance.

 You decide that moving into an apartment unit provided by COL by way of Carpenter’s Place is your best option at the time.
 So let’s recall: Crisis, Pregnant, Christian, Adoption Interest, Maternity Home.
 Let’s summarize these labels under the heading of: VULNERABLE.